joew63/apply-tracker/README.md

 - View all companies and applications in a live dashboard
 - Color coded status badges (Applied, Interview, Offer, Rejected)
 - Toggle between dark and light mode
+- Clear all data with a double confirm button — autoincrement resets to 1 on clear

 ## Technologies used